Boone vs Patton Elementary: Same C Rating, $104K Price Gap

 English Learners 10.6% 18.0%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Boone Elementary school page or the Patton Elementary school page.
+For the full TEA breakdown on each campus, including rating history, visit the Boone Elementary school page or the Patton Elementary school page.

 Patton: The Bigger Campus Near Oak Hill With a Bowie Pathway